 Preferred Term Use the following pattern for the PT if the combined grouper is comprised of two dispositions of two structural groupers; align naming and case significance with the PT for the concept that is selected as the attribute value.
-The active ingredients must be in alphabetical order and separated by the word "and". • Active ingredient PT and Active ingredient PT -containing product Example: • Norepinephrine reuptake inhibitor and serotonin reuptake inhibitor-containing product Use the following pattern for the FSN if the combined grouper is comprised of one disposition and one structural grouper; align naming and case significance with the FSN for the concept that is selected as the attribute value. • Structural grouper active ingredient PT and Disposition grouper active ingredient PT and Piperazine derivative and histamine receptor antagonist-containing product"&gt;Piperazine derivative and histamine receptor antagonist-containing product Synonyms Synonyms matching the FSN are not required.
+The active ingredients must be in alphabetical order and separated by the word "and". • Active ingredient PT and Active ingredient PT -containing product Example: • Norepinephrine reuptake inhibitor and serotonin reuptake inhibitor-containing product Use the following pattern for the FSN if the combined grouper is comprised of one disposition and one structural grouper; align naming and case significance with the FSN for the concept that is selected as the attribute value. • Structural grouper active ingredient PT and Disposition grouper active ingredient PT Synonyms Synonyms matching the FSN are not required.